short-greg/sango/README.md

 Behavior trees provide a modular approach to programming.
 The design is procedural which makes them ideal for modeling complex logic.
 They are also hierarchical in nature so can factorize a program into high level and low level logic.
 These traits have lead them to find use in control problems such as Game AI and Robotics.

+Personally, I am working on this project to use them in machine learning.

 ## Diving Deeper

-Sango represents the hierarchy of execution visually in code.
-This makes Behavior Tree creation intuitive.
+For Sango, I aimed to have the following to make it easy to define trees.

+* Visual hierarchy of the tasks in the tree: To make it easy to understand the logic
+* Cohesion between the tree structure and its tasks: To make it easy to understand and edit the tree
+* Easy way to pass data between nodes: To prevent coupling of tasks that should not be coupled

+The behavior scripts are similar to those in Panda BT for Unity, but they are defined directly in Python.
+This increases cohesion between the tree and actions when it is best not  to decouple them.
+Decoupling is also easy when that is desirable.

 Here is an example of a tree for training a neural network:

 ```
 class train(Tree):